 Empires of Faith’s focus on the place of material culture within religion, and thus within people’s lives, is what drew me to the project.
 My research currently focuses on the movement of religious ideas from the 1st century BC to the 5th century AD.
 A crucial aspect of how we approach this topic is the nature of divinity in the ancient world, not from the point of what was believed about gods, but in terms of how they existed and how they were experienced.
 Material culture plays a crucial, but often underappreciated role in this respect.
 My particular areas of research at present are first century BC Commagene, studying the development of the names and images of gods under the Commagenian king, Antiochus I, and the movement of religious ideas out from Commagene into the wider Roman empire through the spread of names and images associated with ‘Jupiter Dolichenus’.

-My work within the project includes work on the now completed ‘Images of Mithra’ project, resulting in several workshops, presentations and a book of the same title.
-I am involved with the forthcoming exhibition at the Ashmolean, working particularly with Philippa Adrych and Maria Lidova on the development of Christian imagery.
-I currently take a leading role in organising events and the outreach efforts involving the project, including Talking Religion.
+My work within Empires of Faith includes the now completed project ‘Images of Mithra’, resulting in several workshops, presentations and a book of the same title.
+I worked on ‘Imagining the Divine’ at the Ashmolean, working particularly with Philippa Adrych and Maria Lidova on the development of Christian imagery in the Roman world.
+I currently take a leading role in organising events and the outreach efforts involving the project, including Talking Religion, and I am the curator of ‘Those Who Follow’.
 I also manage the website with Georgi and Rachel, and have turned my hand to producing the videos that pepper this site.

 ‘Writing the Art, Archaeology and Religion of the Roman Mediterranean,’ in: Historiographical volume of the Empires of Faith project (in preparation) with Philippa Adrych.